 How do I find the best tutor for my child?

-Does the tutor use material based on the New Zealand curriculum and NCEA subjects?
+Are resources based on the New Zealand curriculum and NCEA subjects?

 When choosing a tutor ask who developed the system.